 Inflatable Cement Retainer

 Inflatable cement retainer Combining a flapper-valve assembly (Fig. 2A) with a permanent inflatable bridge (Fig. 2B) creates a cement retainer.
 Cement retainers are usually used to squeeze off unwanted production or gas channels between the open hole and casing.
 The bottom bull plug is removed and replaced with a shear-out ball seat.
-The lift sub on top is replaced with the valve assembly.
+The lift sub (Drilling Subs) on top is replaced with the valve assembly.

 An inflatable cement retainer allows cement to be pumped into channels.
 Once the cement is in place, the hydrostatic pressure is relieved by pulling out of the retainer.
 Once out of the retainer, a valve closes and does not allow further squeezing.